 What Is Leukopenia?

-Leukopenia, also known as low white blood cell count, is characterized by a decrease in disease-fighting cells (leukocytes) in the blood.
+Leukopenia, also known as low white blood cell count, is characterized by a decrease in the blood's disease-fighting cells (leukocytes).
 Leukopenia is almost always associated with a reduction in a specific type of white blood cell (neutrophil).
-White blood cells (WBC), which are essential for the immune system, are produced in the bone marrow.
+White blood cells (WBC), essential for the immune system, are produced in the bone marrow.
 They assist the body in fighting diseases and infections.
 A person with insufficient leukocytes is more susceptible to infections and diseases.

 Leukopenia can signify several health problems, including serious infections, diseases, and cancer.
 Leukopenia can affect one or more types of white blood cells and can cause neutropenia (occurs when there are insufficient neutrophils, a type of white blood cell), monocytopenia (a type of leukocytopenia caused by a monocyte deficiency), and other symptoms.